Last updated

 Most carriers have a "My Account" app that lets you keep an eye on your data use, check your plan, pay your bill, and find out if you're eligible for upgrades.
 Some carriers like Virgin Mobile and Fido sweeten the pot with "Benefits" apps that get you everyday deals and discounts on food, fashion, and entertainment.

-Search the Apple iTunes App Store on iPhone or Google's Play Store on Android smartphones so that you can always keep track of your new plan.
+Search the App Store on iPhone or the Google Play Store on Android smartphones so that you can always keep track of your new plan.

 Check that last bill

 Your old carrier will send you a final bill.
-If there are outstanding costs on a contract, then you'll need to pay it.
+If there are outstanding costs on a contract, then you'll need to pay them.
 Make sure there are no nasty surprises.
-Once you check, you're free and clear to enjoy your new cell phone plan!
+Once you pay your last bill, you're free and clear to enjoy your new cell phone plan!

 Check that first bill